Which Of The Following Is A Characteristic Of A Conglomerate

 Main Subheading

 A conglomerate is a corporation that is made up of a number of different, seemingly unrelated businesses.
-In a conglomerate, these different businesses operate independently of one another, but they all report to the same corporate group.
+Still, in a conglomerate, these different businesses operate independently of one another, but they all report to the same corporate group.
 This is unlike a company that is focused on a single industry or a company that is vertically integrated.

 Comprehensive Overview